susan-davis/stellar-core/README.md

 `missile-lite.dg` -- simplified handling of missiles for vintage and 16-bit games, treating missiles as direct fire.

 `systems.dg` -- non-weapon ship systems.

+`scanner.dg` -- implements detailed scans of ships, planets, Negative Space Wedgies, and such.

+`probe.dg` -- implements probes that can explore nearby sectors or star systems.

 `eridanus.dg` -- the interior of a *Constellation*-class scout ship, with controls hooked up to the other modules.